-Pipeline is important—but you’re probably wondering how you can count on it (or reinforce it to hit 3x levels) if the economy is pushing so many companies to put large capital investments on hold.
+Pipeline is important while selling in an economic downturn—but you’re probably wondering how you can count on it (or reinforce it to hit 3x levels) if the economy is pushing so many companies to put large capital investments on hold.

 The answer?
 Economic uncertainty is not a one-size-fits-all problem for your accounts.
 You have to assess each business individually to see who’s actually at risk—and who’s in need of your help.
 This is where strategic customer insights really come into play.

 Essentially, the more you know about what matters to your customers and prospects, the better you can understand which accounts make the most sense to prioritize at a time when companies are intently focused on reducing both opex and capex.
 I’ve shared further advice in this article on Adapting Enterprise Sales in a Brave New World.

 More importantly, though, deep customer insights can help you understand why certain accounts make sense in times like these.
 The why behind it all is critical to crafting an account strategy that speaks to executive decision-makers.

 So how do you attain these insights, and what do you do with them?